TarekHattab/SDM/README.md

 ### Bioclimatic Envelope Model averaging

-Ensemble suitability maps are obtained by calculated the average suitability among all predictions weighted by the CBI to account for model-based uncertainty (see *step 4* in model framework section in Ben Rais Lasram et al (2020)).These maps can then be transformed into binary
+Ensemble suitability maps are obtained by calculating the average suitability among all predictions weighted by the CBI to account for model-based uncertainty (see *step 4* in model framework section in Ben Rais Lasram et al (2020)).These maps can then be transformed into binary